omar9984/API-Integration/README.md

 ## Implementation

-The automation script is written in JS and gets triggered when a new project is created on PlanRadar using api call.
+The automation script is written in JS and gets triggered when a new project is created on PlanRadar using webhook or manually through calling the API.
 When called, it performs the following actions:

 1. **Add Sample Form**: Creates a project ticket type (form) and adds it to the newly created project.